 The one thing that most cases of software data loss have in common is recoverability.
-There are many capable tools that you can use to recover external hard drives after a software data loss without any expert knowledge.
-In the next chapter, we recommend our top 5 favorite tools for recovering external hard drives.
+There are many capable data recovery tools that you can use to recover external hard drives after a software data loss without any expert knowledge.
+In the next chapter, we recommend our top 10 favorite tools for recovering external hard drives.

 This often happens after a sudden voltage spike.
 Inside the hard drive are special diodes that act as fuses.
 A voltage spike may cause these diodes to blow, making the hard drive seem as if it were dead and all data were lost.
 Usually, it’s enough to replace the printed circuit board (PCB), which can be done in a normal environment without opening the hard drive enclosure.

 #3 Clicking or Beeping Noises